 A nice pashmina is another clothing item that is great for your suitcase and your wardrobe.
 The term “Pashmina”, originally known for being made with pashmina cashmere, is now a term that some people use to describe a large scarf.

-You can see in this video, 7 stylish ways to wear a pashmina.
+You can see in this video, to see the many ways in which you can wear a scarf or Pashmina.

 There are some really beautiful ones out there and it’s so easy to find one that suits your style.